Chrisx97/AchievementHunt/README.md

 Breed Cows,

+Catch an Axolotl,

+Catch Tropical Fish,

+Catch Cod,

+Catch Salmon,

+Collect a full set of Golden Tools,

+Collect a full set of Diamond Tools,

 Collect Cake,

 Collect an Enchanted Golden Apple,

 Collect a Heart of The Sea,

-Collect a full set of Golden Tools,

-Collect a full set of Diamond Tools,

 Eat a Glow Berry,